-- Reserved.
-Read as 1. - LOSS.
+Reserved.
+Read as 1.

+manual.

+LOSS.
 When set, indicates either loss of carrier during transmission or carrier was not present within approximately 1.6 microseconds of the start of transmission (possible short circuit in the ETHERNET cable).
-Sets bit 14. - NOCARrier.
-When set, indicates the carrier signal from the transceiver was not present during transmission (possible problem in the transceiver or transceiver cable).
 Sets bit 14.